joshuaeckroth/csci201-website/projects/project-12.markdown

 ### If's

-Note, conditional expressions are not special.
+Note, conditional expressions are not different than other expressions.
 They should have the value -1 or 0, but in actuality, any non-zero value should be treated as `true`.

 ```
 if [conditional expression] then